Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

-= WIP 2.0.29 =
+= 2.0.29 =
+- Added subscriptions support for Additional Payment Methods addon.
+Requires APM addon 2.0.12+ and Subscriptions addon 2.0.13+.
-- Added `Disable Curl Persistent Connections` settings option.
+- Added `Do Not Use Stripe PHP SDK Library` experemintal option.
-Can be used as workaround for "Network error [errno 2]: easy handle already used in multi handle" error during payment process on some servers.
 - Plugin now shows warning if required PHP modules are not installed on the server.
+- Minor code optimizations and improvements.

 = 2.0.28 =
 - Coupon code is now saved in Stripe metadata.